marceloribeiro19/openGL-IMU-scene/README.md

 # openGL IMU scene
- A IMU moviment acquire and replication created with openGL
+ A IMU moviment acquire and replication scenario created with openGL in C++.